 Puzzles are a staple in any learning environment for preschoolers.
-They can be a challenge to store, as their pieces call fall out so easy.
+They can be a challenge to store, as their pieces can fall out so easily.
 I've gathered some creative ways for you to organize the puzzles in your Early Childhood Learning Environment.

 Many educators in the Pre-K Fun Community have found paper trays to be an easy way to organize their wooden puzzles.

 Photo Credit: Community Member Nora M. of creative kids preschool

 Nora places a photo of the puzzle on each tray to make clean up time easier.

 Since paper trays can be stacked, you can customize the height you need so that

 Photo Credit: Community Member Sheena W. of Building Blocks Family Childcare